Updated April 2018

-One question that we hear quite a bit, especially from people who are fairly new to blogging and keyword research is “how many times should I use my keyword a blog post?”
+One question that we hear quite a bit, especially from people who are fairly new to blogging and keyword research, is: “How many times should I use a keyword per page?”

 Back in the day, dropping your keyword in your content a whole bunch of times was actually a good thing as far as your search engine rankings were concerned.

 The idea was that if my target keyword was “Best Small SUV,” then using the exact phrase “Best Small SUV” countless times in my blog post would tell Google that my post is indeed about the best small SUVs.

 This led to cookie-cutter websites filled to the brim with exact-match keywords wherever possible — from the page title to the actual domain name.

 The result?
 Well, let’s just say that search engine users weren’t getting the information that they wanted.

 Some top-ranking websites even consisted of spun articles, which were pretty much mass-produced pieces of garbage that are barely readable, let alone useful.

 As a result, the unnatural overuse of a particular keyword has come to be known as “keyword stuffing,” which lead to penalizations, according to Google.

 Now that you know what not to do, let’s talk about the proper keyword usage and how to target them in your content.

 Before you even think about how often your keywords should appear in your content, you must first answer the question: “What keywords should I use for my website?”